![]() |

 |

-A little bit about Lama Yeshe These museum grade portraits exude Lama Yeshe's inspiring presence, and are a fittng memorial to the life of this great teacher and spiritual friend. |
+A little bit about Lama Yeshe These archival portraits exude Lama Yeshe's joyful and compassionate presence, and are appropriate for spiritual practice (Guru Yoga) or simply as an inspiring reminder of this great teacher and spiritual friend. |

 ||||